Customer Service Trainer, Call Center Salary

 Popular Employer Salaries for Customer Service Trainer, Call Center

-Convergys Corporation offers the highest compensation with a median salary of $31K.
+Verizon Wireless offers the highest compensation with a median salary of $55K.

 Popular Skills for Customer Service Trainer, Call Center

-Call Center Customer Service Trainers report using a diverse set of skills on the job.
-Most notably, facility with Facilitator, Training Management, and Training Program Development are correlated to pay that is significantly above average, leading to increases of 45 percent, 12 percent, and 4 percent, respectively.
-Skills that pay less than market rate include Team Leadership, Microsoft Office, and Oral / Verbal Communication.
-The majority of those who know Customer Service also know Training Program Development.
+Survey results imply that Call Center Customer Service Trainers put a diverse skill set to use.
+Most notably, facility with Facilitator, Training Management, and Training Program Development are correlated to pay that is significantly above average, leading to increases of 44 percent, 11 percent, and 3 percent, respectively.
+Skills that pay less than market rate include Team Leadership, Oral / Verbal Communication, and Microsoft Excel.
+Those proficient in Customer Service are, more often than not, also skilled in Training Program Development.

 Pay by Experience Level for Customer Service Trainer, Call Center